Visiting Walt Disney World in November can be a trip to remember, thanks to the many special events and holidays it includes.

 What to Wear to Disney World in November

-Now that temperatures are starting to lower in the Orlando and Lake Buena Vista area, you’ll definitely want to pack a few warm layers.
+With temperatures starting to lower in the Orlando and Lake Buena Vista area, you’ll definitely want to pack a few warm layers.

 Even if you check the weather the day before you leave, the weather can take a U-turn and surprise you.